Leadership

 Kirstyn Mackie

 Kirstyn first became involved with Wycliffe as a volunteer when she was completing her undergrad in Linguistics at the University of Calgary.
 She was part of a small group that dreamed up and launched Café Wycliffe (now Café Logos) which spread across Canada and then internationally.
 She went on to work in Education, Marketing and Communications and then completed her MBA, focusing on strategy, marketing and business law.
 Since her first encounters with Wycliffe, her passion for promoting and advocating for Bibleless people groups has only grown.
 She was the chair of the missions committee at her church, Bethany Chapel, when they initiated a Kingdom Friendship with Wycliffe Thailand, a major partnership that directly impacts the efforts of engaging the Thai church and mobilizing local missionaries.
 She and her husband, Aaron, have been involved in supporting a number of Wycliffe initiatives, including visiting projects in multiple areas of Thailand.
 Kirstyn and Aaron live in the Calgary area with their three children, whom she homeschools.
-In her “free” time, she teaches a classical dialectic literature class and is very active in her home church in the missions and worship ministries.
+In her “free” time, she teaches a classical dialectic literature class and is very active in her home church in the missions, Awana and worship ministries.
 Kirstyn is honoured to have the opportunity and privilege to support the mission of Wycliffe in its critical Kingdom-building work.

 Joan Macdonald